 Getting started (10 minutes):

-REMINDER: The prototype is NOT to be tested on a real person.
+REMINDER: The prototype is NOT to be tested on a real infant or person.

 Read this PBS NewsHour story and answer the following question for the article in your Inventor’s Notebook in the “Explore it” section.
-(Teacher’s note: It’s usually best not to show students a definitive design since they are sometimes apt to copy, even unintentionally.)
+(Teacher’s note: When you share the lesson with students, we recommend not including the cover image of the infant, as adorable as it is.
+It’s usually best not to show students a definitive design since they are sometimes apt to copy, even unintentionally.)

 - What role does government play in the coronavirus pandemic?

 - Why is it important for scientists to understand how COVID-19 affects people of all ages?